arsenal9971/tfshearlab/paper.md

 ---
-title: tfShearlab:  A TensorFlow implementation of the digital shearlettransform
+title: 'tfShearlab:  A TensorFlow implementation of the digital shearlettransform'
 tags:
     - Python
     - Julia